Learning Invariant Representations for Reinforcement Learning without Reconstruction

 We test generalization of our learned representation in two ways.
 First, we show that the learned representation space can generalize to different types of distractors, by training with simple distractors and testing on the natural video setting.
 Second, we show that our learned representation can be useful reward functions other than those it was trained for.

-\textbf{Generalizing over backgrounds.} In the first experiment, we train on the \texttt{simple distractors} setting and evaluate on \texttt{natural video}. \cref{fig:gen_results} shows an example of the \texttt{simple distractors} setting and performance during training time of two experiments, blue being the zero-shot transfer to the \texttt{natural video} setting, and orange the baseline which trains on \texttt{natural video}.
-This result empirically validates that the representations learned by our method are able to effectively learn to ignore the background, \emph{regardless} of what the background contains or how dynamic it is.
+\textbf{Generalizing over backgrounds.} We first train on the \texttt{simple distractors} setting and evaluate on \texttt{natural video}. \cref{fig:gen_results} shows an example of the \texttt{simple distractors} setting and performance during training time of two experiments, blue being the zero-shot transfer to the \texttt{natural video} setting, and orange the baseline which trains on \texttt{natural video}.
+This result empirically validates that the representations learned by DBC are able to effectively learn to ignore the background, \emph{regardless} of what the background contains or how dynamic it is.

 \textbf{Generalizing over reward functions.} We evaluate (\cref{fig:gen_results}) the generalization capabilities of the learned representation by training SAC with new reward functions \texttt{walker\_stand} and \texttt{walker\_run} using the fixed representation learned from \texttt{walker\_walk}.
-This is empirical evidence that confirms \cref{thm:general_reward}: if the new reward functions are causally dependent on a subset of the same factors that determine the original reward function, then our representation should be sufficient.
+This is empirical evidence that confirms \cref{thm:general_reward}: if the new reward functions are causally dependent on a subset of the same factors that determine the original reward function, then our representation is sufficient.